l3mpire/lemverse/example/docker-compose-prod/README.md

 ## Initial setup

-have docker and docker-compose install on your machine
+Have docker and docker-compose installed on your machine.

 To enable the usage of conference room, you will need to have instance of [JITSI](https://jitsi.org/downloads/) running.